mdditt2000/k8s-bigip-ctlr/user_guides/k8s-ha/README.md

-# User Guide with CIS and BIG-IP (HA) Configuration using Kubernetes Flannel Network Fabric
+# CIS and BIG-IP (HA) Configuration using Kubernetes Flannel Network Fabric

 This user-guide is created to document integration of CIS and BIGIP in a HA cluster using Flannel Network Fabric.
 Diagram below displays a BIG-IP HA cluster.
 Each BIG-IP has a dedicated CIS instance